 United States v.
 Maine, Rhode Island and New York Boundary Case, 469 U.S. 504 (1985).
 Filed brief as amicus curiae on behalf of State of Alaska, urging the position of the states.

-Mr. Briscoe has participated as amicus curiae in numerous other cases in the Supreme Court from 1974 to date.
+Mr. Briscoe has participated as amicus curiae in numerous other cases in the Supreme Court since 1974.

 California Supreme Court

 Stockton Citizens for Sensible Planning v.
 City of Stockton, A.G.
 Spanos Companies, et al., 48 Cal.4th 481 (2010).

 Redevelopment Agency v.
 Gilmore, 38 Cal.3d 790 (1985).
 Argued before the California Supreme Court on behalf of property owners in this condemnation case.

 People v.
 Weeren, 26 Cal.3d 654 (1980).
 Argued before the California Supreme Court on behalf of State of California in fisheries case.